7 takeaways from 'Films in Translation'

 Which brings me to my next point: what was discussed?
 I am sure that many of you think 'subtitles' when you hear ‘films in translation’.
 And you are right.
 Subtitling is one way of making films accessible to a wider audience.
 However, we also have dubbing, surtitles and audio description.
 The roundtable discussion covered these different media.

 One of the main topics discussed was the difference between dubbing and subtitling and which country uses which.
 The general view was that it’s a matter of what each country is used to.
-Dubbing, however, often relates to censorship and how accepting is the receiving culture.
+Dubbing, however, often relates to censorship and how accepting the receiving culture is.

 Keep in mind that when a film is subtitled you can hear the original language and you can see the subtitles in your language.
 If you understand both languages, you may even be able to compare between the two and criticise the subtitler’s work.
 When a film is dubbed, you lose this access to the original language, so you don’t know if something has been omitted and you are not exposed to the ‘foreign’.